Crowds flock to Yellowstone as park reopens after floods

 Park managers raised the gates at three of Yellowstone’s five entrances for the first time since June 13, when 10,000 visitors were ordered out after rivers across northern Wyoming and southern Montana surged over their banks following a torrent of rainfall that accelerated the spring snowmelt.
 The cost and scope of the damage is still being assessed, Yellowstone Superintendent Cam Sholly said Wednesday.

-Empty roads and parking lots quickly grew busier by mid-morning as about 5,000 vehicles entered the park after getting through long lines that stretched for several miles (kilometers) at one gate in the early morning.
-The backups were gone by early afternoon, though, and visitation numbers were less than a normal summer day that draws about 10,000 vehicles, park officials said in a news release.
+Empty roads and parking lots quickly grew busier by mid-morning after an estimated 2,000-3,000 vehicles entered the park in the first few hours in long lines that stretched for several miles at one gate.

 Paul Nithyanand of Chennai, India, gathered around Old Faithful along with 1,500 people in the afternoon to see it erupt.
 Nithyanand was touring the western U.S with his brother and had already seen the Grand Canyon and Las Vegas, but said nothing on his trip compared with Old Faithful.

-“It’s awesome,” said Nithyanand, who was so impressed he waited around 80 minutes to it erupt again.
+“It’s awesome,” said Nithyanand, who was so impressed he waited around 80 minutes for it to erupt again.
 “I’ve been seeing it in movies and on YouTube but seeing it live is amazing.”

 They showed up at the park last week, only to get turned away as it was under evacuation.
 They diverted to Mount Rushmore in South Dakota for a few days and then to Wyoming’s Big Horn mountains before returning to Yellowstone as soon as the chance arose.